nordeck/feedback-application/jitsi-feedback-plugin/README.md

 These are the relevant settings that need to be set in jitsi-meet.
 The intended way to configure this is by leveraging the `custom-config.js` method.

+Do not copy plugin.head.html into `/usr/share/jitsi-meet/` if the analytics system is enabled and third party requests are enabled.

 ```javascript
 // address of the feedback backend REST API, reachable from the end user device
 config.feedbackBackend = 'https://example.org:8080'